Is imperialism dead?

 My friend Barclay Bram wrote this piece on how WeChat, a Chinese app that's likened to Whatsapp, is shaping his life in Chengdu, in the Sichuan province, as President Xi Jinping ups efforts to implement a nationwide social credit system.
 Faced with the choice of convenience, how steadfast will we really be to resist breaches on our privacy?

 How Oxford University Shaped Brexit—and Britain's Next Prime Minister (Financial Times)

-Having just ended a two-year stint in Oxford, what strikes me most about this city is how steeped it is in history.
+What strikes me most about Oxford, as a city, is how steeped it is in history.
 This article by Simon Kuper illustrates how that history continues to be rewritten in the bowels of the British political class.

 What I’m Watching

 You can follow the movies I've been watching on Letterboxd – a social networking site for sharing opinions and reviews on films.

 Set in 1970s Colombia, Birds of Passage depicts the indigenous Wayuu people as they were lured by the country's drug trade, entangling them in the claws of modernity where the "New World" enters and tradition dissolves.